denten-books/plain-text/0-chapter.md

 in themselves employ a controlled vocabulary.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the very same in another domain, like creative writing.
 An engineer's evocation of code as poetry can diverge from a poet's.
 There's no sense in trying to equivocate divergent languages exactly, where concepts like "poetry" exist only in their social instantiation.
 The language of poetry morphs from literary period to literary period: those who write code by day and poetry by night might employ differing if not outright contradictory vocabularies.

-[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.

-The intellectual legacy of pragmatism is wide-ranging and diffuse.
-It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@brown_situated_1988, @lave_situated_1991] and "experiential learning"[@kolb_hegel_1981]: both terms denoting some sense of necessary synthesis between of knowing and doing.
-In the field of linguistics, philosophy of language, and communication studies, pragmatics are well-encapsulated by the "language-as-action tradition," which harkens back to the Oxford language philosophers like J.L.
-Austin, Paul Grice, and John Searle [@trueswell_approaches_2005].
-Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.

-When applied to task of writing media theory, history of science, or the philosophy of technology, the pragmatic tradition suggests we move beyond intellectual history, that is beyond mere words, into the examination of real-world materials, practices, and institutions that sustain ideas.

-Finally, this book, and any notion of critical practice, owes a debt to the legacy of critical theory.
-In the past few decades, the project of critical theory (and related "schools" like cultural studies) has lost some of its evocative power.
-Rather than rehashing a dry academic debate, allow me enumerate some reasons for its decline in my own thinking.
-The first is the movement's overt political goals.
-Patently the "stock" of Marxism, socialism, communism and related ideologies has declined.
-Major critical theorists like Roberto Unger and Michel Berube are now legitimately writing about the left's political crisis.
-Moreover, the political aspirations of critical theorists were always somewhat difficult to defend in the face of other, contradictory academic values like objectivity, neutrality, and critical thinking.
-However problematic those terms are in themselves, we must acknowledge that they represent a set of deeply-seated beliefs about the nature of scholarship.
-Already present in Socratic or Confucian models of rhetoric, these values place an emphasis on questioning received knowledge and on empowering students to arrive at their own conclusions.
-In that light, the task of critique should be to expose political assumptions rather than to promote a particular political ideology.

-As journals, departments, and libraries struggle financially, a whole industry of middlemen thrives on the monetization of knowledge that rightly belongs to the public domain.
-Libraries spend inordinate amount of money to essentially buy back the research produced within their own community.
-Academic journals that operate on principles of peer review and volunteer labor are then entered into private circulation.
-Prices of $30-60 per article in the humanities are not unusual.
-In perpetuating these conditions we reduce the notion of critique to a meaningless rhetorical trope.
-The examination of our own immediate material contexts of knowledge production and dissemination are crucial to conversations about "world literature," "public discourse," "collective memory," or "politics in the archive."

-*Plain Text* is an attempt to repay the debt of materialism.
-The alienation, as I will argue here, begins with the roots of my profession: namely the production of textuality in everyday life.
-It is quite likely that most of readers spend the majority of their waking hours in front of a personal computer, typing letters on a screen (among other things worthy of their own examination, but outside of the scope of this book).
-My goal then is to reclaim the ordinary material contexts of a dominant mode of knowledge production and dissemination.
-It is one thing to theorize about notions of form and content, and it is quite another to see how form and content are encoded in .txt and .pdf formats and to further how these distinctions then affect material divisions of labor between "knowledge workers," "content producers," typesetting sweatshops, and international conglomerates that control vectors of literary distribution.

-What is the role of literary scholar in reflecting on the history of computing?
-To unpack the metaphor throughout.
-Floating gate.
-Liquid crystal.
-Avalanche injection.
-Stack overflow.
-But unpacking, in this case, must mean something more than explaining.
-It means making good on the metaphor.
+My aim throughout has been to find point of congruence between languages, where seemingly disparate communities of practitioners share a common sense of goal and purpose.

+Finally, *Plain Text* is an attempt to repay the debt of materialism.
+The contemporary life of the mind is supported by complicated systems and institutions which are often beyond an individual's ability of understanding or control.
+In almost a decade of teaching the foundations of computing in the humanities, I routinely encounter smart and sophisticated people who feel hopelessly alienated from the tools of their everyday intellectual activity.
+I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that fundamental alienation.
+We stare into small black boxes for hours on end, suspecting, in the absence of other feedback, that our gaze is met in bad faith.

+Materialist critique and critical theory at their best aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
+Critical theory promises human emancipation, but as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+Scholars like Alan Liu and Kathleen Fitzpatrick have recently began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
+@fitzpatrick_planned_2011].
+I join that tradition to argue that in treating the the instrumentation of intellectual production (and consumption) uncritically, all of us, readers and writers, accumulate an ethical debt, owed to ourselves and to the world.
+It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics who have no means of affording institutional subscription rates.
+Similarly, the distinction between form and content identifies an important analytical distinction in the abstract, but instantiated in particular way as Microsoft Word (`.docx`) or Adobe Reader (`.pdf`) file formats, the same distinction to effect material divisions of labor between knowledge workers, editors, proofreaders, "offshore" typesetting shops,[^ln-sweatshop] and international conglomerates that control vectors of literary distribution.
+In enacting a reconciliation of vocabularies, my goal then is to reclaim some of the ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analyis, and social thought.

 ## Method

+Methodologically, materialism of the sort I described above has naturally led me to sociological approaches to the study of knowledge formation.
 In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab by exposing the passage of ideas from applied experiment to literary production.
 For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond simplistic notions of knowledge-making and discovery [@latour_laboratory_1986].
 A scientist could object that inscription-making is merely a by-product of the lab's research activity.
 Woolgar and Latour challenge that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, the most marginalized members of the research process.
 Lab technicians handle the matter of mass spectrometers and bioassays.
 Doctorate degree holders, by contrast, spend most of their time handling inscription devices like printers and computer consoles.
 Were we to observe the laboratory from the outside, as a black box of sorts, we would see the flow of instrumentation and matter inside and, after a period of gestation, a flow of inscriptions out.

 Although much cited in the study of culture, science, and technology, *Laboratory Life* has had curiously little impact on the study of literature,